uma-pi1/desq/README.md

 For parameter `algorithm`, the baseline algorithms and algorithm variants from the thesis are available:
 * `Naive` and `SemiNaive`: shuffle candidate sequences
-* `DesqSeq` and variants `DesqSeq.noGrid`, `DesqSeq.noStop`, and `DesqSeq.noTrim.noStop`: shuffle input sequences to the partitions
+* `D-SEQ` and variants: shuffle input sequences to the partitions
-* `DesqCand` and variants `DesqCand.tries` and `DesqCand.tries.noAgg`: shuffle candidate sequences, encoded as NFAs
+* `D-CAND` and variants: shuffle candidate sequences, encoded as NFAs

 More information about running on YARN can be found in the [Spark documentation](http://spark.apache.org/docs/latest/running-on-yarn.html).
 You can also run the algorithms using the [Spark standalone mode](http://spark.apache.org/docs/latest/spark-standalone.html#launching-spark-applications).

 ### A simple example
-We included an example dataset in the code repository at `data/vldb-example/`.
+We included an example dataset in the code repository at `data/paper-example/`.
 With the following, you can run the pattern expression used as example in the paper on the example sequence database:
 ```bash
 ${SPARK_HOME}/bin/spark-submit \
 --master "local[4]"  \